Skip to Main Content

 Location Scouts Mapping Japan's Visual Range

-Here is how this works in practice.
-The list spans Shibuya scramble crossings and Shinjuku neon canyons through Kyoto's Arashiyama bamboo groves, Sapporo snow country, Yokohama port build style, Fukuoka coastlines, and Mount Fuji backdrops.
-Our scouts hold JNTO tourism contacts and working ties with Tokyo Location Box, Osaka Film Council, and Kyoto Film Office.
+That list spans Shibuya scramble crossings and Shinjuku neon canyons.
+It runs on through Kyoto's Arashiyama bamboo groves, Sapporo snow country, Yokohama port build, Fukuoka coastlines, and Mount Fuji backdrops.
+Our scouts hold working ties with Tokyo Location Box, Osaka Film Council, and Kyoto Film Office.
 They also have direct lines to temple staff and ryokan owners who decide whether commercial filming goes ahead.

-Here is the short of it.
-Recce Reporting goes beyond mood boards.
-Tech packs have power, parking, ward-office permit paths, MLIT DIPS 2.0 drone limits near densely inhabited districts, and seasonal access for cherry blossom and autumn foliage windows.
+Recce Reporting goes well beyond mood boards.
+Each Tech pack covers power, parking, and ward-office permit paths.
+It also flags MLIT DIPS 2.0 drone limits near densely inhabited districts, plus seasonal access for cherry blossom and autumn foliage windows.

-Here is the breakdown.
-They cover the Agency for Cultural Affairs steps tied to heritage sites such as Himeji Castle and Nara monuments.
+Those packs also cover the Agency for Cultural Affairs steps tied to heritage sites such as Himeji Castle and Nara monuments.
 Scouts file photos, video walk-throughs, and Japanese-language access notes.
-Producers can choose between Tokyo studio tank work and a real coastal site with trust and a workable permit plan.
+Producers can then choose between Tokyo studio tank work and a real coastal site, with trust and a workable permit plan.

 ACT 03